Makes large batches of juice without pausing

 All parts except the pulp container are top-rack dishwasher safe.
 Not a big deal, since we found the pulp container pretty easy to clean up.
 If you save your pulp for other cooking uses, be prepared to reach into the deep container or use a spoon or spatula to get all the pulp out from the bottom.
 The pulp container cleanup can be made even easier if you invest in compostable and biodegradable pulp container bags.

-A cleaning brush is included and we found it necessary to get the job done.
+A cleaning brush is included and I found it necessary to get the job done.
 The juicer bowl, cover, and containers washed easily with warm, soapy water and a soft sponge.
-We used the brush to scrub the micromesh filter blade which took a bit longer than the other pieces to really get clean.
+I used the brush to scrub the micromesh filter blade, which took a bit longer than the other pieces to really get clean.

-We still prefer handwashing whenever possible to avoid the wear and tear scratches that sometimes occur when dishwashing plastic components.
+I still prefer hand washing whenever possible to avoid the wear-and-tear scratches that sometimes occur when dishwashing plastic components.
 It’s worth noting that unless you run the dishwasher right after placing the juicer parts in it, the food residue may dry out and be harder to remove, especially from the micromesh filter.
-The manufacturer warns microscopic food residue can clog the filter and impact the performance of the juicer, so we took care to wash everything right after use.
+The manufacturer warns microscopic food residue can clog the filter and impact the performance of the juicer, so I took care to wash everything right after use.

 Price: Lots of value